 - Doctor of Philosophy in Law – The Doctor of Philosophy in Law is another high-level law school degree that’s rooted in research methodologies instead.
 Unlike SJD degrees, the Ph.D. uses a scientific standpoint to review jurisprudence and prepare a dissertation.
 Ph.D. in Law graduates excel as legal researchers, consultants, professors, patent lawyers, and more.

 How Long to Complete Law Degrees

-A legal career can involve a lot of education, training and externships and it’s also a big commitment.
-Despite how long it can take to complete a law degree, working as an attorney can be exciting, challenging and very rewarding.
+Overall, a legal career involves a lot of education.
+Law school curriculum includes coursework, seminars, externships, and fellowships.
+Advanced law school degrees, such as the Doctor of Juridical Science, entail extensive research too.
+Attending law school will be a big, costly commitment.
+Despite how long it can take to complete a law degree, working as an attorney or similar legal professional can be exciting, challenging, and rewarding.